Kilmainham Mills: History

 The mill was purchased by Dublin City Council in 2018 with the intent of restoring the site for heritage use.
 Essential repairs were carried out by Dublin City Council in 2023 to make the building safe and accessible, including removal of asbestos.
 A planning and consultation process to investigate future uses of the site was also carried out.
-A group named Save Kilmainham Mills has proposed the site as a touristic destination, as part of a "Kilmainham Triangle", along with the nearby Kilmainham Gaol and Royal Hospital Kilmainham.
+A group named the Save Kilmainham Mill Campaign Group was formed to "encourage Dublin City Council to purchase, preserve and restore" the mill as a public amenity.